Vinaykiran1819/Vinaykiran1819/README.md

 ### 🚀 What I'm Currently Working On:

-- **Project:** Building an Enterprise-Grade Retrieval-Augmented Generation (RAG) Application.
+- **Project:** Building an Enterprise-Grade RAG Application and Agent-based system.
-- **Objective:** To create a scalable system that leverages large language models for domain-specific question-answering, minimizing hallucinations, and providing grounded responses.
+- **Objective:** Designing a financial risk scoring application using NLP, RAG, and explainable AI methods to provide clear, regulator-friendly credit evaluations.

 ### 🤝 Let's Collaborate:

 I am actively looking to collaborate on innovative projects involving the development and fine-tuning of **Large Language Model (LLM) applications** or **end-to-end data science solutions**.
-If you're looking for someone who can build AI-powered tools or deliver insightful data solutions, let's have a chat!
+If you're looking for someone who can build AI-powered tools or deliver insightful data solutions, let's connect!

 ---